NUNOMENDES88/NetCore3AuthorizeFilters/README.md

 Reference: https://docs.microsoft.com/en-us/aspnet/core/security/authorization/simple?view=aspnetcore-3.1

 ### Role Authorization
-For this example, the following code limits access to the EmployeesController to users who are a member of the Role2 .
+For this example, the following code limits access to the GetFilterByRole to users who are members of the role 'Role2'.

 ```csharp
         /// <summary>